Sierra Leone Rising

-Sierra Leone Rising (formerly the Kposowa Foundation) is a non-profit organization based out of Long Beach, California, United States.
-It was co-founded by Sarah Culberson and John Woehrle.
+Sierra Leone Rising (formerly the Kposowa Foundation) is a non-profit organization that fosters quality education, supports female empowerment, and ensures public health safety in Sierra Leone.
+They are based out of Long Beach, California, United States.
+It was co-founded by Princess Sarah Culberson and John Woehrle.

 The Kposowa Foundation's purpose is to raise funds to rebuild a boarding school, provide clean drinking water, provide economically sustainable opportunities, and improve the general quality of life for the people of Sierra Leone, West Africa.

 History

-Bumpe High School (BHS) was ransacked and burned by R.U.F. rebels during the decade-long civil war in Sierra Leone that lasted from 1991 to 2002.
+Bumpe High School (BHS) was ransacked and burned by the Revolutionary United Front rebels during the decade-long civil war in Sierra Leone that lasted from 1991 to 2002.
 Most of the buildings and furnishings were destroyed or stolen.
 BHS was once a renowned boarding school with an enrollment of over 600 students from as far away as Nigeria.

 Projects

 The first goal of the Kposowa Foundation was to rebuild Bumpe High School.
 The second goal was to sustain the children who were educated there.